Home > Travel information > Special travel needs > Customers with disabilities > Onboard medical oxygen

 Guidelines for requesting medical oxygen on flights to/from Micronesia

-Advance planning is required to make oxygen arrangements when traveling.
-United accepts requests for in-flight therapeutic oxygen anytime after the reservation is made, provided the request is made a minimum of 48 hours prior to travel.
+Advance planning is required to make oxygen arrangements when traveling to or from Micronesia.
+United accepts requests for inflight therapeutic oxygen any time after the reservation is made, provided the request is made a minimum of 48 hours prior to travel.

 Oxygen request information

 - For any flight on your itinerary serviced by another carrier, including United codeshare flights, please contact that carrier directly to request information on how to make oxygen arrangements.
-United Reservations or your travel agent will identify these flights for you.
+The United Customer Contact Center or your travel agent will identify these flights for you.